We can’t change the lives of girls without YOU!

 • Outdoor Overnight - Required for activity

 To sleep outdoors and take a trip for two nights or less, attend an in-person workshop.
 It's a great course to take three months before your adventure!
 For those volunteers with extensive outdoor experience in the Pacific Northwest as well as significant outdoor leadership experience with children, we provide an equivalency process.
-You can apply for the equivalency process here.
+You can apply for the equivalency process by completing the assessment in the Outdoor Overnight Equivalency course on gsLearn.
 (Pre-requisite: Day Trip Planning & Basic Overnights)

 • Wilderness and Remote First Aid - Required for activity